Back toNutanix Glossary

 • Brittle automation - A private cloud with an inflexible architecture and complex data services inevitably makes automation harder.
 As a result, it is more time consuming to create automations, automation failures are more likely, and troubleshooting and maintenance is more complex.

-Though private cloud has its benefits, especially in regards to security, many businesses don’t intend on only using an on-prem cloud, hoping instead to expand to a hybrid or multicloud architecture in the future.
+Many businesses plan to move beyond an on-premises cloud, with aspirations to adopt a hybrid or multicloud architecture in the future, even though private cloud offers significant security benefits.
 That said, many IT decision-makers have to pause that goal due to major budget constraints, keeping them from preparing for the multicloud operating model.

 That’s why it’s important businesses make sure their underlying infrastructure is well-suited to support your hybrid and multicloud initiatives, or, if they intend on sticking with a private cloud long-term, that the infrastructure delivers public cloud-like power and flexibility into the on-prem environment.
 But ultimately, the separate storage, servers, virtualization, and networking components in legacy, 3-tier architecture are the root of the issue.